KrugerHeavyIndustries/taiko/README.md

 Build and run

+### Configuration

+Copy the example configuration file to /etc/taiko.conf

+Enable a user in a section.
+Any user enabled will require a section in here in order to authenticate against taiko.

+Within the section you can add OpenID attributes.
+Currently supported are name and email.

 ### Setting up PAM configuration for taiko

 Create a file in /etc/pam.d/ called taiko with the following in it